N0rz3/Zehef/README.md

 ### **💖 Thanks**
-If you like what i do, please subscribe 💖.
+If you like what i do please subscribe 💖.
 And if you find this tool is useful don't forget to star 🌟

 **💶 Support me 👇**